ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 of the presence or absence of certain signature(s).
 Consequently, Verifiers MUST NOT make any inferences based on a missing signature, as the signature could have been removed in transit.

-This specification provides the transaction attribute "ak-spki" to effectively bind the content with the signature blocks that were generated by the Attester.
-When this attribute is provided, it reports the SPKI of one of the attestation keys used by the Attester to produce the Evidence.
-This attribute is repeated for each of the attestation keys used by the Attester.
+This specification provides the transaction claim "ak-spki" to effectively bind the content with the signature blocks that were generated by the Attesting Environment.
+When this claim is provided, it reports the SPKI of one of the attestation keys used by the Attesting Environment to produce the Evidence.
+This claim is repeated for each of the attestation keys used by the Attesting Environment.

 ## Privacy {#sec-cons-privacy}